Robert II, Count of Flanders: Later life

 During his absence, Holy Roman Emperor Henry IV had tried to seize imperial Flanders.
 Robert responded by supporting the revolt of the Commune of Cambrai against the emperor and his supporter, Bishop Gaulcher, and seized a number of castles.
 Peace was restored in 1102 and homage paid to the emperor for imperial Flanders, but after 1105, the new emperor, Henry V, marched on Flanders, with the aid of Count Baldwin III of Hainaut and an army from Holland.
 Robert stopped them outside of Douai and a new peace was signed, in which the emperor recognized Robert's claim to Douai and Cambrai.

+Like his wife Clementia, Robert was a promoter of the Cluniac reform movement, supporting the reformers of the Abbey of Saint Bertin and assisting progressive ecclesiastic actors in general.

 In 1103 he made an alliance with Henry I of England, offering 1000 cavalry in exchange for an annual tribute.
 When Henry refused to pay, Robert allied with his nominal overlord, Louis VI of France, and attacked Normandy.
 With the king diverted, Theobald IV of Blois led a revolt of the French barons.
 Robert led an army against Meaux.
 During the battle he fell off his horse and was trampled to death on 5 October 1111.